Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 Coming at under $60 per unit, I was able to mount 2 of these over my 125-gallon aquarium (I got 1 x 46″ + 1 x 20″ for as little as $95 total).

-My observations – it provides really good value for its price, and even though it’s not really bright, it produces more than enough light for low maintenance aquatic plants.
+My observations – it provides really good value for its price, and even though it’s not really bright, it produces more than enough light for low-maintenance aquatic plants.
 I’m also guessing that many of you plan on having Cichlids or Oscars in a fish tank of these dimensions.

 All I can say is that this light is quite literally perfect for such a setup as it brings out nice colors off of your fish.

-• Heavily planted 125-gallon tank:When talking about a heavily planted, forest-like aquarium we can’t go around scaling things up a little.
-Now, I hope I don’t get lynched for saying this, but I’ve found the Current USA Satellite Plus PRO can really be something as LED lighting for 125-gallon planted aquarium (click this link to check them out on Amazon or click here to compare prices at Chewy).
+- Heavily planted 125-gallon tank: When talking about a heavily planted, forest-like aquarium we can’t go around scaling things up a little.
+Now, I hope I don’t get lynched for saying this, but I’ve found the Current USA Satellite Plus PRO can really be amazing when used as an LED lighting for 125-gallon planted aquarium (click this link to check them out on Amazon or click here to compare prices at Chewy).

 It gives enormous amounts of light so it manages to meet the insane demands of my aquatic jungle.